betajippity/Nuparu/include/embree4/README.md

   - GCC  7.3.1 (Fedora 27) AVX2 support
   - GCC  7.3.1 (Fedora 26) AVX2 support
   - GCC  6.4.1 (Fedora 25) AVX2 support
-  - Intel® Implicit SPMD Program Compiler 1.18.1
-  - Intel® Implicit SPMD Program Compiler 1.17.0
-  - Intel® Implicit SPMD Program Compiler 1.16.1
-  - Intel® Implicit SPMD Program Compiler 1.15.0
-  - Intel® Implicit SPMD Program Compiler 1.14.1
-  - Intel® Implicit SPMD Program Compiler 1.13.0
-  - Intel® Implicit SPMD Program Compiler 1.12.0
+  - Intel® Implicit SPMD Program Compiler 1.21.0

 macOS x86

-  - Intel® C++ Classic Compiler 2023.0.0
+  - Intel® C++ Classic Compiler 2023.1.0
   - Apple Clang 12.0.5 (macOS 11.7.1)

 macOS M1

   - Apple Clang 12.0.5 (macOS 11.7.1)

+IMPORTANT: Unfortunatlly, latest version of the Intel® oneAPI DPC++/C++ Compiler (2023.2.1), has a bug that doesn't allow Embree to run correctly with ISAs >= AVX2.
+Please wait for 2024.0.0, which will be released soon after Embree 4.3.0.

 Embree supports using the Intel® Threading Building Blocks (TBB) as the tasking system.
 For performance and flexibility reasons we recommend